UPDATE: The Bolivian Legal Framework

 This is the sector who mostly felt the transition period originated after the enactment of the Constitution.

 Indeed, Law No. 3 of 13-2-2010 declared the temporality of work for all judicial institutions belonging to the “Republic”.
-Those were supposed to last until the 1-1-2011 in order to be replaced by the new ones created by the new Constitution.
+Those were supposed to last until the 1-1-2011 to be replaced by the new ones created by the new Constitution.
 However, the former judicial institutions last effectively until the 2-1-2012 according to Law No. 212 of 23-12-2011.
-And it is from the 3-1-2012 that the new judicial institutions start working under the new legal framework.
+And it is from the 3-1-2012 that the new judicial institutions started working under the new legal framework.

-From other side through Laws No. 25 and No. 27 of 24-06-2010 and 6-7-2010 respectively, were approved the “Law of the Judicial Organ” and the “Law of the Plurinational Constitutional Tribunal” regulating their structure and competences.
+In that trend, through Laws No. 25 and No. 27 of 24-06-2010 and 6-7-2010 respectively, were approved the “Law of the Judicial Organ” and the “Law of the Plurinational Constitutional Tribunal” regulating their structure and competences.

 As well the “Law of Jurisdictional Demarcation” has been approved through Law No. 73 of 29-12-2010, aiming to regulate the limits of the indigenous jurisdiction, establishing the coordination mechanisms between it and the ordinary jurisdiction.